garg-tech/p4-rev-baseline/README.md

 # Rule Enforcement Verification (REV)

-> This enables the controller to verify if the rules have been properly enforced that it issued.
+> This enables the controller to verify if the rules that it issued have been properly enforced.

 ## Table of Contents
 * [General Info](#general-information)